twisted-nematic57/AMSPlusPlus/sendkey/README.txt

 III.
 THE DEVELOPMENT PROCESS

 Many thanks to Samuel Stearley for his "sendString" project.
-It contains an included utility, "moveleft", that was used as the base of this tool.
+It contains a bonus program, "moveleft", that was used as the base of this tool.
 Basically, it was hardcoded to send a left arrow keypress to the OS.
 Surely I could figure out a way to extend it to press any key, it couldn't possibly be that hard...

 I am scared of coding my own assembly and possibly screwing up a $160 device, so I decided to take the weak route and find a way to extend the assembly program